Timur726/Projects/README.md

 The app was designed around the MVVM architectural pattern.
 The main model is the Item class, which can exist as either a Task object or an Appointment object.
 There is also the ListFile model, which is used for saving data.
 The views are the five .xaml files: four dialogs and the main page.
 Each .xaml file has a respective .xaml.cs file for the code-behind.
 The view model, MainViewModel.cs, houses functions used by MainPage.xaml.cs to interact with the data.

 To run the app, download all of the provided files and open ItemManager.sln in Visual Studio.
-Set the solution platform at the top to x64, and press the green play button next to "Local Machine".
+Change the solution platform at the top from ARM to x64, and press the green play button next to "Local Machine".

 There are 8 buttons and a search bar.
 "Add Task" - Add a task with name, description, deadline, and priority level.